-To train the next generation of professionals to make an impact and work to overturn current structural inequalities, the Department of Health Sciences and Physical Education introduced the Master of Public Health (MPH) degree program in the fall of 2019.
-Accommodating working adults with full- and part-time hybrid formats, the MPH prepares students to serve, lead, and conduct public health research in range of public health settings and to address the intersectional factors affecting marginalized communities.
+The Department of Health Sciences and Physical Education's Master of Public Health (MPH) degree program is designed to train the next generation of professionals to make an impact and work to overturn current structural inequalities.
+Accommodating working adults with full- and part-time hybrid formats, the MPH prepares students to serve, lead and conduct public health research in range of public health settings and to address the intersectional factors affecting marginalized communities.

 Our MPH is unique in Chicago by taking on an interdisciplinary approach to public health.
 Courses are taught by faculty across the university.
 Students can personalize their degree with over 100 elective options, gain a breadth of perspectives, and an opportunity to pursue personal interests.

 MPH graduates may sit for the Community Health Education Specialist (CHES) exam.
 CHES certification is a nationally recognized credential for health educators.

 Public health professionals are in demand.
 The Bureau of Labor Statistics projects 9% to 16% growth in public health jobs through 2026.

 To improve health equity within communities, students focus on health equity and develop the knowledge and skills needed to help others.